-In addition to the GM, OE boasts several officers and raid leaders who have taken on varying responsibilities within the guild.
+In addition to the GM, OE boasts two raid teams, several officers, and raid leaders who have taken on varying responsibilities within the guild.
 Each officer is expected to be an exemplar of everything the guild embodies, including responsibility, maturity, professionalism, and performance.
 OE officers are often among the best performing raiders on our team and are always available to offer advice or an ear.

 Raid Team Members

 Like officers, raiders are expected to act maturely and respectfully in every setting.
 Raiding requirements are discussed in Section II.

 While Social members will not be invited to progression raiding on a regular basis, they are a highly valued part of Occasional Excellence.
 Social members are held to the same expectations as raiding members with regard to maturity and respect.

 ***OE defines acting maturely and respectfully to include refraining from the use of homophobic and racial slurs, and politely requests that all conversation pertaining to race, religion, gender, and sexual preference be had outside guild chat and Discord.***

 OE’s weekday raid team, “OE1”, raids on Tuesday and Wednesday evenings starting at 8:00pm and ending promptly by 11:30pm Eastern.
 Because of the limited raid schedule, raiders are expected to be ready to enter the raid instance 10-15 minutes prior to raid time in order to ensure we begin raiding promptly at 8:00pm.
 Trash often starts at 7:50pm.

 OE’s weekend raid team, “OE2”, raids Friday 8:00pm to 12:00am and Sunday 7:00pm to 10:00pm.
 Just like OE1, OE2’s raiders are expected to be ready to enter the raid instance 10-15 minutes prior to raid time in order to ensure we begin raiding promptly at the planned time.